Weight Loss after Stroke with Dr. Jonathan Colter.

 Dr. Jonathan Colter was a practicing chiropractic physician in North Carolina for over 20 years.
 During that time he was exposed to patients suffering from various health conditions ranging from cancer, high blood pressure, obesity, diabetes, heart disease, chronic illness, degenerative arthritis, and depression.
 Amongst other things today we discuss how to keep the weight off.

 This interview could help you lose weight after a stroke.

-Twenty plus years in practice has taught him that addressing the symptoms does NOT restore health to the body.
-In this interview, we discuss weight loss tips, the benefit for light exercise in weight loss, and how past emotional trauma may be one of the key components to ongoing challenges with food, like emotional eating and weight gain.
+Twenty-plus years in practice have taught him that addressing the symptoms does NOT restore health to the body.
+In this interview, we discuss weight loss tips, the benefit of light exercise in weight loss, and how past emotional trauma may be one of the key components to ongoing challenges with food, like emotional eating and weight gain.

 Listen to my previous interview with Dr. Jonathan Colter here.

-Recovery After Stroke podcast, helping you go from where you are to where you’d rather be.
+Recovery After Stroke podcast, helps you go from where you are to where you’d rather be.

 Well, all the way from Huntersville, North Carolina.
 I have my friend, Dr. Jonathan Colter, who I haven’t spoken to for a while.
 Jonathan, it’s so good to see you again.